WHY JOIN US?

 Q: Can I foster if I already have pets?

 A: Absolutely, as long as animals can be housed separately and your pets are current on all vaccinations.
-Cats and kittens are always kept separate (behind a closed door) from pets, but dogs can interact while supervision is available.
+Cats and kittens are always kept separate (behind a closed door) from other pets, but dogs can interact while supervision is available.
 Homes with resident dogs are wonderful for helping us socialize our dogs!
 Berkeley Humane staff facilitates introductions between foster and resident dogs for the greatest chance of success.

 Q: Can I adopt the animal I foster?